-It was built to fit perfectly in this little corner and built to fit over a box which will slide underneath to hold our shoes.
+It was built to fit perfectly in this little corner and built to fit over a box that will slide underneath to hold our shoes.

 I already have the box, but I’m going to be giving it a fun makeover before the big entryway reveal.

 Download the free wood bench plans!

 If you’re going to be making this DIY small bench too (and you totally should because 1. it is cute and 2. it looked pretty easy, right?) – you’re definitely going to want to download the plans.
 They will walk you through exactly what you need to do to make this bench come to life.

 All you have to do is sign up below to get the plans sent directly to you.

 I can’t wait to see how you guys use these indoor wood bench plans to create one for your house.
 Be sure to send me pics or tag me on social media @MakingManzanita.

 What have you been DIYing lately?